 In Sainik Farm, an affluent neighbourhood of South Delhi, most (if not all) houses have their own small ‘bunker’ with a guard standing inside.

 Here people don’t live on ‘streets’, ‘marg’ or ‘roads’ : they live on ‘drives’.
 In the photo on the left, a house on ‘palm drive’.
-I might as well be somewhere in coastal california, surrounded by multi million dollars villas.
+I might as well be somewhere in coastal california, or Florida, surrounded by multi million dollars villas.

 What can these small casemates and tall gates be hiding?

 Once you manage to get past the large gate, you’re greeted with an impeccable lawn and a detached house, a coveited good in Delhi, a bustling city of 25 million.
+What the houses lack in taste, they have it in green.

 Good Sleep…